Architecture

 haloydmonitors Docker for labeled containers- Extracts routing information from labels

-- Reloads HAProxy with zero downtime
+- Routes traffic with zero downtime

 This allows you to integrate Haloy’s routing and SSL management with your existing deployment workflows.